HOW TO APPROACH THE START OF THE TASMANIA FISHING SEASON

 If you are keen (or stupid) like myself, you will probably find yourself walking out ‘West’ opening weekend.
 Although normally very cold, the Western Lakes can fish well from opening day.
 Walk slowing around lake edges early, fish often sit stationary or move very slowing through the shallows in the cold water out West.
 Keep your ears open for frogs and a look out for drowned food such as worms, food like these will attract and hold fish in the shallows.

-Off the plateau, Four Springs will be popular and should fish well from day one.
+Off the plateau, Four Springs will be popular and should fish well from day one of the Tasmania fishing season.
 Lake Huntsman fished well over winter and should continue to perform well for smaller, well-conditioned fish.

 Further North West, a personal favourite, Talbots Lagoon normally starts to fire up from early September when the frogs become active around the edges, with the first duns will appearing from early October.